Hesed Gabo

-Hesed Leo Jose Gabo (born March 21, 1992) is a Filipino professional basketball player for the Pangasinan Heatwaves franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+Hesed Leo Jose Gabo (born March 21, 1992) is a Filipino professional basketball player for the GenSan Warriors of the Maharlika Pilipinas Basketball League (MPBL).

 Gabo has won multiple championships in the grassroots level, including one in the MPBL, one in the Pilipinas VisMin Super Cup, and two in FilBasket.
 He also earned an All-MPBL First Team selection as well as an all-star selection.

 He also had a stint with the NLEX Road Warriors of the Philippine Basketball Association (PBA).

 Amateur career

 Quezon City Capitals (2018–2019)

 The Mapúa product first began his amateur career with the Quezon City Capitals of the Maharlika Pilipinas Basketball League in its inaugural season.
 He stayed with Quezon City for one more season, averaging 11.3 points, 3.7 rebounds, and 7.0 assists in his second season with the team.

 Basilan Steel (2019–2020)

 In 2019, Gabo would move to the Basilan Steel.
 Despite scoring less, he still helped his team through their division finals run, averaging 7.7 points, 3.3 rebounds, and 7.6 assists.
 Mid-season, he would also declare for the 2019 PBA draft, but ended up getting undrafted.